Oluwakemi-moyin/Amazon-Product-Review/README.md

 # Amazon-Product-Review
-An analysis of customer reviews for two bedding products: Bedsure bedsheets and Breescape bedsheets, based on data cleaning, exploratory data analysis (EDA), and sentiment analysis from years 2020-2025
+An analysis of customer reviews for two Competing bedding products: Bedsure bedsheets and Breescape bedsheets, based on data cleaning, exploratory data analysis (EDA), and sentiment analysis from years 2020-2025

 ## Background
 ### Overview :